-Loss of consciousness happens in extreme cases.
 These symptoms can quickly become life-threatening.
-People who are at risk for anaphylaxis or anaphylactic shock should avoid any known triggers for these reactions.
+People who are at risk for anaphylaxis or anaphylactic shock should avoid any known triggers that can cause these reactions.

 How is anaphylactic shock diagnosed?

 Anaphylaxis and anaphylactic shock result from the immune system overreacting to a substance.
-These reactions are usually caused by foods, and the doctor will ask about what you have eaten before the reaction.
-The doctor may also ask about medications, insect stings or vaccines that may have caused the reaction.
+These reactions are usually caused by foods, but they could also be caused by medications, insect stings, or vaccines.

-After an episode of anaphylaxis or anaphylactic shock, the doctor may recommend allergy testing to identify the allergen.
-Additional blood or allergy testing may also help identify the exact cause of the reaction.
+After an episode of anaphylaxis or anaphylactic shock, your doctor may recommend allergy testing to identify the allergen.
+Additional treatment, including blood or allergy testing, may also help identify the exact cause of the reaction.

 How is anaphylactic shock treated?

-Anaphylactic shock very rarely happens as a result of a vaccine.
+An anaphylactic shock from a vaccine is rare.
 One study showed that anaphylaxis occurred only 1.31 times per million vaccine doses.
 However, it does happen.
-If you have had symptoms of anaphylaxis after a vaccine—or at any time—it’s important to see a doctor to determine what caused the reaction.
+If you have had symptoms of anaphylaxis after a vaccine, or at any time, it’s important to see a doctor to determine what caused the reaction.
 With this information, you may be able to avoid the allergen in the future.